josteist/Compadre/README.md

 A simple model with no temporal variability and no drivers.
 Essentially: what is the man speciation, extinction and sampling rates across the Mesozoic?
 Any model is constructed by passing an obvervation matrix (taxa in rows, intervals in columns) with 1 indicating the taxa was observed within each interval.
 Additionally we pass a vector of durations for the intervals (here dts).
+After a model is generated the function MCMC_CMR can be used to sample the Bayesian posterior.

 ```
 # For reproducability.